Rutts07/AAD-Project-2020114008/README.md

 Contains the files for the website of algorithms.
 This is repository for the Algorithm Analysis and Design Project.

 - This website has been created using HTML, CSS and Javascript
-- Bootstrap library has also been used
+- In addition to this, bootstrap and sweetalert libraries have also been used ...
+-